Liyue-Chen/STContext/data/POIS/README.md

 N represents the site coverage.

-Since the size of the area covered by the dataset is different, the value of N is also different.
+Since the size of the area covered by the dataset is different, the value of N is also different,The following table shows the values of N in different datasets.

 |  | Bike_NYC | Bike_DC | Bike_Chicago | Pedestrian_Melbourne |